Do you like to add simple metallic finishes to your decor. You’ll love this easy DIY rose gold leaf candle holder project for your fall table!

 How do you make a DIY gold leaf candle holder?

-You could certainly cover the candle holder with a solid sheet of the metal leaf, but I wanted a more distressed look, and the silver mercury glass is pretty with the rose gold.
+You could certainly cover the candle holder with a solid sheet of the metal leaf, but I wanted a more distressed look, and the silver mercury glass looks lovely peeking through the layer of rose gold.

-Supplies to Use for Metal Leafing a Candle Holder:
+Supplies to Use for Metal Leafing a Votive Candle Holder

 - votive candle holders — mercury glass or clear